What is Carpet Tile? We Have the Answers

-Tiles that interlock using a puzzle-like pattern are carefully laid out and joined together as if you’re putting together a puzzle.
-You can cut these tiles to have a finished edge, or they sometimes come with a finished edge.
+Tiles that connect using interlocking edges join together as if you’re putting together a puzzle.
+They may come with a finished edge, or you can cut them to have a finished edge.

-If the tile has a plastic backing, just click them together using the locking mechanisms on the side.
+If the tile has a plastic backing, just click them together using the peg and loop mechanisms on the side.

 Carpet Tile Uses

-If you’re a creative type (me!) you can play Picasso and make a custom made area rug.
-It can be difficult to find the perfect area rug in the perfect size for your space.
+If you’re a creative type it’s easy to make a custom made area rug that is the perfect size for your space.

-Using carpet tiles, you don’t have to search forever.
-Just pick out the tiles in the colors or patterns you want, and fit each square together until you reach your desired size.
+To get started, just pick out the tiles in the colors or patterns you want, and fit each square together until you reach your desired size.
 It’s as simple as that!
-Plus, because you built it, the rug will look exactly how you like.

 In case you’re wondering, yes, you can have carpet outside!
 Indoor/outdoor carpet has special properties that keep it mold and mildew free, and also fade-free as well.